joaoVitorLeal/desenvolvimento-em-camadas/README.md

 The project is structured into several layers, each responsible for a specific set of functions:

-1. **Presentation Layer (UI)**: Responsible for the user interface.
+1. **Presentation Layer (Views)**: Responsible for the user interface.
 This layer allows the user to interact with the system and view information.
 The focus is on separating the presentation logic from the business logic.

-2. **Business Layer (Service)**: Contains the system's business logic.
+2. **Business Layer (Business)**: Contains the system's business logic.
 All data validation and processing take place here.
 The business layer communicates directly with the persistence layer.

 3. **Persistence Layer (DAO)**: Responsible for communication with the database.
 It uses JDBC (Java Database Connectivity) to perform CRUD (Create, Read, Update, Delete) operations in a database.